shani1610/SegmentationMapStyleGan/README.md

     this generate the model in the checkpoint directory and a samples directory which is stored in the data directory in the generated_from_styleGAN.

-    You can use our checkpoint directory that can be download [here] (https://drive.google.com/drive/folders/1c550S68Q_17frHlmM6qF125gwOzOsPeL?usp=sharing). extract this .zip in `code/StyleGAN/checkpoint`.
+    You can use our checkpoint directory that can be download [here](https://drive.google.com/drive/folders/1c550S68Q_17frHlmM6qF125gwOzOsPeL?usp=sharing). extract this .zip in `code/StyleGAN/checkpoint`.

 3) generate new images after training: